MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     $gatewayFabricRole = Get-SCFabricRole -NetworkService $networkService | Where-Object {$_.
 RoleType -eq ‘Gateway’}
     ```

-2. Get the gateway pool with ResourceId = "Default" from NC by using the NC REST API.
+2. Get the gateway pool with ResourceId as "Default" from NC by using the NC REST API.
 [Learn more](https://technet.microsoft.com/en-us/itpro/powershell/windows/networkcontroller/get-networkcontrollergatewaypool).
 3. Verify that all the properties of the gateway pool are in sync between VMM and NC and update the properties in VMM as required.

 ### Refresh VM network gateways